paybygroup/slate/source/index.html.md

 Name|Type|Description
 ---|---|---|
-id|string|UUID of this contribution status|string|Current status of the contribution, any of: `created` (member is committed, but has no payment activity on this contribution yet);  `authorized` (the member's payment method was successfully authorized for this charge);  `captured` (the full contribution amount has been captured from the member's payment method);  `holdout` (the member is not currently committed to the purchase); or  `failed` (the charge or this contribution failed and Pay By Group is attempting to resolve it) refund_status|string|Status that determines whether the Contribution is partially or fully refunded, one of:  `none` (none of the Contribution's Transactions were refunded);  `partial` (some of the Contribution's Transactions were partially   or fully refunded); or  `full` (all of the Contribution's Transactions were fully refunded) amount|[Money](#schemamoney)|Structure of all money objects in the API share_amount|[Money](#schemamoney)|Structure of all money objects in the API fees|[Fees](#schemafees)|No description
+id|string|UUID of this contribution status|string|Current status of the contribution, any of: -`created` (member is committed, but has no payment activity on this contribution yet); -`authorized` (the member's payment method was successfully authorized for this charge); -`captured` (the full contribution amount has been captured from the member's payment method); -`holdout` (the member is not currently committed to the purchase); or  -`failed` (the charge or this contribution failed and Pay By Group is attempting to resolve it) refund_status|string|Status that determines whether the Contribution is partially or fully refunded, one of:  -`none` (none of the Contribution's Transactions were refunded);  -`partial` (some of the Contribution's Transactions were partially or fully refunded); or  -`full` (all of the Contribution's Transactions were fully refunded) amount|[Money](#schemamoney)|Structure of all money objects in the API share_amount|[Money](#schemamoney)|Structure of all money objects in the API fees|[Fees](#schemafees)|No description